 Ok, we have pepperoni, which we all love.
 In addition, a pan-fried stuffed chicken breast with a crunch exterior of Italian bread crumbs and panko to give the recipe a great texture.
 And the fantastic Roja sauce and the special ingredient that tipped the scale over to amazing-town, Gouda cheese.

 Gouda (English: /ˈɡaʊdə/ (listen), Dutch pronunciation: (listen); Dutch: Goudse kaas, “cheese from Gouda“) is a mild, yellow cheese, originating from the Netherlands, made from cow’s milk.
 It is one of the most popular cheeses worldwide.
 The name is used today as a general term for numerous similar kinds of cheese produced in the traditional Dutch manner.

 The key to a great tomato sauce is the tomatoes.
 You’ll see plenty of tomato sauce recipes calling for Roma tomatoes which is an interesting tomato.

 In the United States, San Marzano tomatoes are the genetic base for another popular paste tomato, the Roma tomato.
 The Roma is a cross between a San Marzano and two other varieties (one of which was also a San Marzano hybrid) and was introduced by the USDA's Agricultural Research Service in 1955

 I selected vine-ripen tomatoes.
 Which are noted for their juiciness, good sugar level, nice acidity, and lack of mealiness. (large tomatoes in the photo)

-The second tomato selected is noted as the best tomatoes in the world and priced well these days.
+The second tomato selected is noted as one the best tomatoes in the world and is priced well these days.
 San Marzano (small tomatoes in photo)